mihalich93/codeex_test_task/README.md

 1. Open Linkedin "Home" page

-> "Join now" and "Sign Up" buttons are expected to be displayed
+> "Join now" and "Sign Up" buttons are expected to be displayed.

 2. Click the "Sign Up" button